Sikh temple gunman was ex-soldier linked to racist group

 GUN BOUGHT LEGALLY

-Officials said the weapon Page used was a 9mm handgun that had been legally purchased.
+Officials said the weapon Page used was a Springfield 9mm semiautomatic handgun purchased legally at The Shooter Shop, a Milwaukee area gun store.
 Page emptied several magazines and several more unused magazines were found on the scene.

 Wisconsin has some of the most permissive gun laws in the country.
 It passed a law in 2011 allowing citizens to carry a concealed weapon.